 Note: Microsoft Power BI is a third-party tool.
 To use this connector, you must have a license or access to Power BI.
 For more details, review your Office 365 subscription.

-Microsoft Power BI is a business intelligence platform on which you can aggregate and analyze by creating visualizations which you can share.
-The Quickbase connector is available in the Power BI desktop, and enables you to access all of your Quickbase data directly from within the Power BI interface (table navigator) to quickly create powerful reports and visualizations.
+Microsoft Power BI is a business intelligence platform on which you can aggregate and analyze by creating visualizations that you can share.
+The Quickbase connector is available on the Power BI desktop and enables you to access all of your Quickbase data directly from within the Power BI interface (table navigator) to quickly create powerful reports and visualizations.
 After you connect to your Quickbase data from Power BI, you can also merge it with data from other tables and sources to create even deeper insights.